22 Free Road Trip Games for Couples

 For instance:

-First, one person starts by saying: I’m going on a holiday, and I’m taking with me _____ (for example, apples or toothpaste).
+First, one person starts by saying: I’m going on a vacation, and I’m taking with me _____ (for example, apples or toothpaste).

-The other person then has to say what they would take with them on their imaginary holiday, but whatever the first player took, they must leave behind.
+The other person has to say what they would take on their imaginary vacation, but whatever the first player took, they must leave behind.

 For example, if the first player said “apples,” the second player might say: “I’m going on a holiday, and I’m taking my toothpaste.”

-The next person (go back and forth with just two people) repeats both items but leaves one behind and adds something else.
+The next person (goes back and forth with just two people) repeats both items but leaves one behind and adds something else.

-For example: “I’m going on a holiday, and I’m taking with me apples and toothpaste.”
+For example: “I’m going on a holiday, and I’m taking apples and toothpaste with me.”

-The third player must say what they are leaving behind and what they are adding to their list: “I’m going on a holiday, and I’m taking with me toothpaste and books.”
+The other player must say what they are leaving behind and what they are adding to their list: “I’m going on a holiday, and I’m taking toothpaste and books with me.”

-The harder version is not only a memory game but also a test for active listening!
+The harder version is a memory game and a test for active listening!

 Clean white background. luggage